Better Benefits USA – Smarter, More Affordable Employee Benefits

 See how Better Benefits helps employers reduce benefit costs →

-What employers should avoid in 2026
+What Employers Should Avoid in 2026

 To reduce employee healthcare costs effectively, avoid these common mistakes:

-• Renewing the same plan without a structured review
+• Renewing the same plan without a structured review – Inefficiencies compound year after year

-• Focusing only on premiums
+• Focusing only on premiums – Low premiums may hide high deductibles and out-of-pocket costs

-• Shifting too much cost to employees
+• Shifting too much cost to employees – This increases financial stress and may lead to delayed care

-• Ignoring preventative care and mental health support
+• Ignoring preventative care and mental health support – These are cost-savers, not expenses

-• Treating tax strategy, HR support, and benefits design as separate issues
+• Treating tax strategy, HR support, and benefits design as separate issues – Integration unlocks savings

-• Waiting until renewal season to look for savings
+• Waiting until renewal season to look for savings – Proactive planning yields better results

 These approaches often reduce value without addressing the real cost drivers.